MP for Hamilton and Clyde Valley

 Assistant Whip

-“A party-loyal Labour MP who votes with the party but has notably low voting attendance.”
+“A loyal Labour backbencher and Assistant Whip who votes with the party but has notably low parliamentary attendance.”

-Imogen Walker is a Labour (Co-op) MP for Hamilton and Clyde Valley, first elected in 2024.
-She serves as an Assistant Whip from 7 September 2025 and previously sat on a committee for the Bank Resolution (Recapitalisation) Bill in February 2025, reflecting early parliamentary experience.
+Imogen Walker is a Labour (Co-op) MP for Hamilton and Clyde Valley, elected in 2024.
+She serves as an Assistant Whip and previously sat on the Bank Resolution (Recapitalisation) Bill [HL] committee in February 2025.

 Generated 21 February 2026